From Eggo Waffles to Eggs Benedict: How My Mom Learned to Love Cooking

 And in turn, I have been so proud of my mom.
 It’s been sort of surreal to watch her learn to cook over the past few years.
 And even more surreal to hear her say that my passion for food and cooking is a big part of what inspired her to take the plunge.

 Food magazines and websites are littered with stories of moms teaching their daughters to cook, but I could never relate to them.
-I didn't teach my mom to cook, but I have been her confidant as she tries new ingredients or learns new cooking techniques.
-And I've gotten to watch her learn, which is an opportunity children don't often get with their parents.
+I didn’t teach my mom to cook, but I have been her confidant as she tries new ingredients or learns new cooking techniques.
+And I’ve had the privilege of watching her learn, which is an opportunity children don’t often get with their parents.
 After so many years of my dad manning the stove, it comforts me to know that my mom can take on the cooking role now — and not out of necessity anymore, but joy.

 Did your mom teach you to cook?
 Or was it the other way around?